ngrx/platform/projects/ngrx.io/content/guide/store/architecture.md

 car('Volvo') // OK
 </code-example>

-As you can see from above code we are defining the type `Cars` and what we are doing is adding a number of values that it can assume.
+As you can see from the above code we are defining the type `Cars` and what we are doing is adding a number of values that it can assume.
 Each value it can assume are separated by a pipe, `|`.
 The example invocation of the method `car()` tells us that `Ferrari` and `Volvo` are ok to add but not `Porsche` as it's not part of the definition of our union type.

 So why is this interesting for our `reducer()` function?
 Well union types can take any type.
 Instead of it being different strings it could be class instead.
 The part we want to improve on our `reducer()` function is the `action` parameter.
 Lets head back to our `login-page.actions.ts` file and make a union type out our Action classes, like so: